On the Topology of J-Groups: Compact Abelian J-Groups

 \begin{proposition} A compact topological group\footnote{In an earlier arXiv-version of this article, this proposition was only shown for abelian groups using Pontryagin-duality.
 This new argument is more general and works without the commutativity assumption.} with a pointwise exponent sequence is profinite. \end{proposition} \begin{proof} Consider the set of all closed normal subgroups $N\subseteq G$ such that $G/N$ is a Lie group.
 By \cite[Corollary 2.43]{CompBook}, the group $G$ is the projective limit of all those Lie group quotients.
 If all Lie group quotients are $0$-dimensional, they are finite and the group $G$ is a projective limit of finite groups, and therefore profinite.

 Assume by contradiction that there is at least one Lie group quotient $L:=G/N$ of dimension at least $1$.
 The given pointwise exponent sequence of $G$ is also a pointwise exponent sequence for $L$.

-A Lie group is locally connected and hence, the identity component of the Lie group $L$ is open which implies that the identity component is of positive dimension as well.
+The identity component of the Lie group $L$ is open in $L$ which implies that the identity component is of positive dimension as well.
 By \cite[Theorem 6.30]{CompBook}, the identity component is the union of all maximal tori, so in particular, there is a torus $T\subseteq L$ of positive dimension contained in $G$.
-Since every torus of positive dimension contains a torus of dimension $1$ as a closed subgroup, this implies that there is a copy of the circle group $\T=\R/\Z$ inside $L$ and therefore $\T$ has a pointwise exponent sequence which is impossible by Proposition \ref{proposition_circle_has_no_pointwise_exponent_sequence}. \end{proof}
+Since every torus of positive dimension contains a torus of dimension $1$ as a closed subgroup, this implies that there is a copy of the circle group $ \mathbb{T}= \mathbb{R}/ \mathbb{Z}$ inside $L$ and therefore $ \mathbb{T}$ has a pointwise exponent sequence which is impossible by Proposition \ref{proposition_circle_has_no_pointwise_exponent_sequence}. \end{proof}

 We finish this section with the promised proof of Theorem \ref{thm_COMPACT}: \begin{proof}[Proof of Theorem \ref{thm_COMPACT}] Let $(G,w,f)$ be a compact abelian metrizable topological J-group.
-Since $G$ is compact and metrizable, we get an exponent sequence $\seqk{n_k}$ for the witness $w\in G$ by Proposition \ref{proposition_exponent_sequences_in_compact_groups}.
-Sine $G$ is abelian, the witness lies in the center and so, by Proposition \ref{proposition_J_group_exponent_sequence}, this sequence is a pointwise sequence for $G$.
+Since $G$ is compact and metrizable, we get an exponent sequence $ \left( n_k \right)_{k\in \mathbb{N}}$ for the witness $w\in G$ by Proposition \ref{proposition_exponent_sequences_in_compact_groups}.
+Since $G$ is abelian, the witness lies in the center and so, by Proposition \ref{proposition_J_group_exponent_sequence}, this sequence is a pointwise exponent sequence for $G$.
 Finally, by Proposition \ref{proposition_compact_exponent_sequence_implies_profinite}, the group $G$ is profinite. \end{proof}